 Fresh bed linen is provided when you arrive and can be changed during your stay if you are a long-term volunteer.
-We have shower and toilet blocks, unisex and fitted with western style toilets and hot water showers.
-During your stay, you look after their own space by keeping your personal area tidy and rooms swept.
+We have two shower and toilet blocks, one for males and one for females, each fitted with two western style toilets and two showers: one hot and one cold.

+During your stay, we ask all volunteers to look after their own space by keeping your personal area tidy and rooms swept.